jgabaut/sprites4curses/README.md

   -------------------------------------------------------------------------------
   ```

-  You can look at the `demo.c` program to see how you can request the animation after setup.
+  You can look at the `demo_animate.c` program to see how you can request the animation after setup.

   Some APIs which rely on reading a file are compatible with `s4c-file` specs, see `s4c-scripts/s4c/core/sprites.py` or `s4c-scripts/s4c/core/sheet_converter.py` for info about the basic file format.